Silverbrottle/ReactToDoApp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Note: The node_modules folder contains a zip file whose content has to be extracted and place in the same folder to save time.
+Note: For the node_modules folder type npm install.

 ## Available Scripts